D2KLab/HarvestingTablesInTheWild/report/report.md

 This gives the ingestion service more headroom to perform time consuming tasks, such as augmenting the tables with data obtained from external APIs.

 Our preferred choice of message queue was Kafka [^kafka] as it is one of the most popular message queue systems and is extensively used for distributed _event_ streaming services.
-Kafka follows a log-commited approach for message bus and hence can also be used as a temporary store of messages for a desirable unit of time.
+Kafka follows a log-committed approach for message bus and hence can also be used as a temporary store of messages for a desirable unit of time.
-This is unlike other message queues, such as RabbitMQ [^rabbit-mq], that cannot store any message in case of a database failure.
+This is unlike other message queues, such as RabbitMQ [^rabbit-mq], which cannot store any message in case of a database failure.

-Since we were using containerized Kafka images, it was also easy to control the topics, replication of topics and partitions using the environment variables instead of using an admin API.
+Since we were using containerized Kafka images, it was also easy to control the topics: their replications and partitions using the environment variables instead of using an admin API.

 [^kafka]: https://kafka.apache.org/
 [^rabbit-mq]: https://www.rabbitmq.com/

 <!-- DONE: What was the motivation for using ArangoDB (while the Kibana stack is generally associated with ElasticSearch)? -->
-Finally, we decided use ArangoDB as our storage backend [^arangodb].
+Finally, we decided to use ArangoDB as our storage backend [^arangodb].
 Unlike other NoSQL databases, ArangoDB natively supports multiple data models: document store, graph store and full-text search.
 This means it combines the capabilities of databases such as MongoDB, Neo4j and Elasticsearch all into one database [12].
 This is excellent for quick prototyping, because it allows us to focus on the data collection and ingestion first, and later we can explore various ways of accessing and analyzing the data.